EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/03-User-Needs-and Benchmarking.md

 **User needs ranking:**
 <img width="1167" height="423" alt="image" src="https://github.com/user-attachments/assets/3c7df2bc-a68e-470c-8c83-2b5c0b73f5a8" />
 We decided that the most important aspects of the device, were likely to be the ones mentioned the most.
-So we ordered our rankings based on it, with Utility in first, followed by convenience, robustness, safety, and cost.
+So we ordered our rankings based on that, with utility in first, followed by convenience, robustness, safety, and cost.